LaunchCode-Education-Archived/liftoff-OLD/assignments/project-outline/README.md

 ## Submitting Your Outline

-Once you have finished your project outline, commit and push your changes to your repository.
+Once you have finished your project outline, commit and push your changes to your repository, and submit the assignment on Canvas by submitting the URL to your outline.
+Your mentor will provide feedback after the assignment deadline.